Want trade secrets on making Dancesport, Country & Skate dresses?

-A keyhole back is a common design for figure skating dresses.
+A keyhole back is a common design for figure skating and artistic roller skating dresses.

-They’re fast to open or close and eliminate the need for a full back zipper.
+They’re quick and easy to open or close.
+Plus, keyhole openings eliminate the need for a full back zipper.

 What makes today’s keyhole back extraordinary?
-The openings create a beautiful design, not just a functional way to get in and out of the dress like many ice skating costumes.
+The openings create a beautiful design, not just a functional way to get in and out of the dress like many ice and roller skating costumes.

-Today’s blog post features this burgundy tango dress for Alyssa, who started skating eleven years ago after “Santa Claus brought me skates when I was six years old.”
+Today’s blog post features this burgundy tango dress for Alyssa, who began skating eleven years ago after “Santa Claus brought me skates when I was six years old.”
+We had fun filming this video.
+Thanks SEW much to Ice Den in Chandler, Arizona for letting me film on location.

-As a dress designer, Tammy Jimenez tries hard to fashion each of her figure skating costumes to match the skate routine and music.
-One dress she made was inspired by Morticia Addams.
-She even made a quick change costume for one skater to help the dress fit the music better!
+Tammy Jimenez, Alyssa’s skate coach, does a great job fashioning each of her students’ figure skating costumes to match the skate routine and music.
+One dress for another student was inspired by Morticia Addams.
+She even designed a quick change costume for one skater to help the dress fit the music better!

-For Alyssa’s costume, Tammy did a great job creating this keyhole dress to go with Alyssa’s tango dance and music.
+For Alyssa’s costume, the dressmaker did a great job creating this keyhole dress to go with Alyssa’s tango dance and music.

-One of my favorite things about Tammy’s designs is that she either doesn’t use mesh, or she uses mesh as part of the design, not just to hold the dress in place.
+One of my favorite things about Tammy’s designs for her students is that she either doesn’t use mesh, or she uses mesh as part of the design, not just to hold the dress in place.

-For Alyssa’s keyhole dress, Tammy used burgundy mesh that matches the color of the lycra.
-Tammy also rhinestoned the mesh keyhole back to make it a gorgeous eye-catching design element.
+For Alyssa’s keyhole dress, the burgundy mesh matches the color of the lycra.
+A wide border of rhinestones accentuate the mesh keyhole back to make it a gorgeous eye-catching design element.
 You can do this with a mesh back with a zipper too.

 The Different Parts of Alyssa’s Keyhole Dress